Aug 14, 2020 | The Days of Greatness.

 Bielczyk, N. (2020, August 14th).
-The days of greatness.
+The Days of Greatness.
 Retrieved from https://nataliabielczyk.com/the-days-of-greatness/

 * * *

-If you would like to read more about careers (for PhDs and other white-collar professionals) and effective strategies to self-navigate in the job market, please also take a look at the blog of my company, Welcome Solutions where I write posts dedicated to these topics.
+If you would like to read more about careers (for PhDs and other white-collar professionals) and effective strategies to self-navigate in the job market, please also take a look at the blog of my company, Ontology of Value, where I write posts dedicated to these topics.